clojure-emacs/inf-clojure/README.md

 custom startup.
 This will start a REPL process for the current project and you can start interacting with it.

+If you want to use a socket REPL server, use `M-x inf-clojure-socket-repl` which will start a socket server and connect to it for you.

 If you've already started a socket REPL server, use `M-x inf-clojure-connect` and enter its host and port numbers.